Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Generalized Carter constant in Einstein spacetimes

 Assuming the TD SSC, one of the goals in \cite{ComDruVin.23} was to construct a scalar quantity, denoted $\mathcal{Q}^{(2)}$ there, that is conserved under the MPTD equations with $\kappa=1$ at \textit{quadratic-in-spin order}, in the \textit{Kerr spacetime}, using the so-called \textit{covariant building blocks} formalism (cf. Sec.~(4.1) of \cite{ComDruVin.23}).
 In this section, drawing on their method, we show how their result can be extended easily to exhibit a quadratic-in-spin constant of motion for $\kappa=1$, in any \emph{Einstein spacetime endowed with a KY tensor}, using the \emph{bivector formalism} in Sec.~\ref{sec:biv}, of which the covariant building blocks formalism becomes a Kerr-adapted consequence.

 A particular interesting feature of the results in \cite{ComDruVin.23}, although it only applies to Kerr, is that, up to a few (but important) steps, their methods essentially exploit geometric features that exist in all spacetimes having a KY tensor, and do not refer to Kerr-specific properties, especially if the spacetime is vacuum.
-Since, at least regarding the curvature tensor, Einstein spacetimes can be seen as the ``sum'' of a vacuum type-D term (just like Kerr) and a constant-curvature term\footnote{Recall that a constant curvature spacetime is one for which the Riemann tensor is proportional to $g_{c[a}g_{b]d}$.}, we can leverage the results of \cite{ComDruVin.23} at least for the ``vacuum part'' of an Einstein spacetime.
+Since, at least regarding the curvature tensor, Einstein spacetimes can be seen as the ``superposition'' of a vacuum type-D term (just like Kerr) and a constant-curvature term\footnote{Recall that a constant curvature spacetime is one for which the Riemann tensor is proportional to $g_{c[a}g_{b]d}$.}, we can leverage the results of \cite{ComDruVin.23} at least for the ``vacuum part'' of an Einstein spacetime.

 Table \ref{table:dictionnary} provides the dictionary between geometric quantities used in \cite{ComDruVin.23} that are specific to Kerr there, and their generalization to vacuum type-D spacetimes considered in this work.
-Other geometric tensors involved, namely $(g_{ab}, \varepsilon_{abcd},K_{ab},\ell^a,n^a)$ already have Kerr-independent covariant definitions in \cite{ComDruVin.23} that are the same as ours, and can be mapped to the type-D case without notation change.
+Other geometric tensors involved, namely $(g_{ab}, \varepsilon_{abcd},K_{ab},\ell^a,n^a)$ already have Kerr-independent covariant definitions in \cite{ComDruVin.23} that are the same as ours, and can be mapped to the type-D case without notation change.\footnote{The notation $N^{ab}$ to denote a bivector from \cite{ComDruVin.23} is only for this section.
+It is otherwise reserved for the MPTD torque \eqref{EoP} in the rest of the paper and used in Sec.~\ref{sec:quad-MPTD} only.}

-When their expressions are written in terms of the quantities on the RHS of the table above, all the formulae of \cite{ComDruVin.23} become well-defined and true, in any vacuum type-D spacetime endowed with a KY tensor.
+When their expressions are written in terms of the quantities on the RHS of the table above, all the formulae in \cite{ComDruVin.23} remain valid in any vacuum spacetime endowed with a KY tensor.
 In fact, all such formulae become corollaries of our main equations derived throughout this text.
-Most importantly, the proof of the central results of \cite{ComDruVin.23} relies heavily on the cornerstone identities (67) of the aforementioned paper.
+Most importantly, the proof of the central results of \cite{ComDruVin.23} relies heavily on the cornerstone identities (67) of that paper.
 These formulae are mapped, through the dictionary \ref{table:dictionnary}, to the following equations in our notations